2013 Premier's Sustainability Awards winners and finalists

 This is an equivalent energy savings of power needed to run 500 typical households.

-Winner of the Business Eco-efficiency Award from (L-R) Minister Andrew Powell, Charlie Foxall, Health, Safety and Environment Manager, Carlton and United Breweries and David Kassulke AJ Bush (podium).
+Winner of the Business Eco-efficiency Award from (L-R) former Minister Andrew Powell, Charlie Foxall, Health, Safety and Environment Manager, Carlton and United Breweries and David Kassulke AJ Bush (podium).

 AJ Bush & Sons